Hemalakshumi/parallel-parking-env/README.md

 - `additional_alignment_reward = 2.0` — extra reward when well aligned
 - Distance shaping — smooth negative shaping based on distance to goal

-This structure provides smoother gradients for policy optimization algorithms such as SAC or PPO.

 For exact reward calculations, see the `_reward()` implementation in `custom_env.py`.

 ## Termination & truncation